-When viewing a visual, the easiest way to tell what type of visualization it is, is to ask who does the work to reveal insights from the data.
-If the designer has done the work, and made the insights clear, it’s an explanatory visual.
+When viewing a visual, the easiest way to tell the type of visualization is to ask who does the work to reveal insights from the data.
+If the designer has done the work and made the insights clear, it’s an explanatory visual.
 If the viewer needs to find insights that the designer hasn’t made clear, it’s an exploratory visual.
 That said, most visualizations fall somewhere in-between.
 Most visualizations are based on a curated data set that allows some, or a lot of exploration.
 When designing a visualization it’s important to balance both elements – explanation, and exploration.

 Now that we have a good understanding of the two goals of visualizations, let’s look at a few common examples that we come across in our daily lives.

 This visual is designed to convey just one metric – speed.
 There is no exploration to be done here.
 It’s a great example of an explanatory visual.

 The London metro map though packed with information is explanatory.
 It’s designed to show the best route from point A to B, and the designer has done the work to make it do just that.
 The viewer comes with the question ‘How do I get from point A to B?’, looks at the map, and finds the route.